nguyricky/DataCamp/README.md

 ## 📚 Courses Completed
 Stay updated with the list of DataCamp courses I've successfully completed, complete with dates and course ratings.

+## 📈 Skills Gained
+Explore the specific skills, tools, and technologies I've learned throughout my DataCamp journey.
+From Python programming and data manipulation to machine learning and data visualization, I'm constantly building a diverse skill set.